redhat-energy-pod/ocp4-install-upi-nucs/README.md

 - Install RHEL 8.2 on services machine. ({node1})
     - Partitioning
-        - / - 100 GB
+        - / - 100 GiB
+        - /boot 1024 MiB
+        - /swap 15 GiB
-        - /home - 100 GB
+        - /home - 100 GiB
         - /nfs - the rest!
-This will be used as an NFS server for OCP storage
+This will be used as an NFS server for OCP storage.
+You can just hit enter when creating the partition to use the rest of the storage.
     - Server Install
       - When installing your RHEL server select the default 'Server with GUI' option (top of list).
       - Remove all options for extra installation on the right panel of the screen.
-- Copy pub key of the server you will be running ansible with to use for login
+- Create or copy and ssh pub key of the server you will be running ansible with to use for login
     - `ssh-copy-id -i ~/pathToSSHKey/{yourPublicKey} root@{node1}`

 - Setup a network bridge for libvirt to use for the bootstrap node.
 This must be done first before you create your VM.